Hoyby/NTNU-TDT4117-InfoRet/README.md

 # Indexing and Searching <a name="c5"></a>

-### Index term selection

-Instead of using a full text representation (using all the words as index terms) we often select the terms to be used.
-This can be done manually, by a specialist, or automatically, by identifying _noun groups_.
-Most of the semantics in a text is carried by the noun words, but not often alone (e.g. _computer science_).
-A noun group are nouns that have a predefined maximum distance from each other in the text. (syntactic distance)

 ## Inverted Indexes

 **Inverted** means that you can reconstruct the text from the index.